HernandezEduin/LLM_KGQA/README.md

 This project is licensed under the Academic License.

 ## TODO:
+- [ ] !Double Check all LLMs are using the same sub graph in the prompt (randomness must be deterministic)
 - [x] Set Seed for LLM via backend.
 - [ ] Add an option for bulk/batch chat functionality.
 - [x] Enhance chat timeout and retry mechanisms to handle longer subgraphs effectively.